Soy milk vs. regular milk and skim milk. Which is the better choice?

 Disadvantages of whole milk

-Too much fat may lead to health problems.
+Too much fat may lead to health problems

-You maybe lactose intolerant
+You may be lactose intolerant

-Nutritional benefits of skim milk
+Benefits of skim milk

 Skim milk and regular milk has a similar amount of protein.